Oppositional Defiant Disorder (ODD) in Children

 Children with ODD may need to try different therapists and types of therapies before they find what works for them.
 Treatment may include:

 Cognitive-behavioral therapy.
 A child learns to better solve problems and communicate.
-He or she also learns how to control impulses and anger.
+They also learn how to control impulses and anger.

 Family therapy.
 This therapy helps make changes in the family.
 It improves communication skills and family interactions.
 Having a child with ODD can be very hard for parents.
 It can also cause problems for siblings.
 Parents and siblings need support and understanding.